Arts at MIT

 The Council for the Arts at MIT is a volunteer group of alumni and friends established in 1972 by MIT president Jerome B. Wiesner to support the visual, literary, and performing arts.
 The Council for the Arts recognizes distinguished artists from all disciplines with one of the country's most esteemed arts prizes, the Eugene McDermott Award in the Arts at MIT.
 Since its inception, the council has awarded over 3,500 individual grants; it also administers annual student prizes in the arts, including the Sudler Prize, the Laya and Jerome B. Wiesner Student Art Awards, and the Harold and Arlene Schnitzer Prize in the Visual Arts.

-Council programs directly benefit MIT students by providing free tickets to the Boston Symphony Orchestra, Boston Chamber Music Society, Boston Modern Orchestra Project, and Radius Ensemble, as well as free admission to the Boston Museum of Fine Arts, the Photographic Resource Center, the Harvard Art Museum, the Institute of Contemporary Art/Boston, the Isabella Stewart Gardner Museum, and a number of performances and concerts throughout the year.
+Council programs directly benefit MIT students by providing free tickets to the Boston Symphony Orchestra, Boston Chamber Music Society, Boston Modern Orchestra Project, and Radius Ensemble, free admission to the Boston Museum of Fine Arts, the Institute of Contemporary Art/Boston, and the Isabella Stewart Gardner Museum, and discount tickets to a number of concerts, theater, and ballet performances throughout the year.

 The Council for the Arts' Grants Program encourages the dreams and talents of the MIT community, providing the opportunity for students, faculty, and staff to apply for funding for arts projects in all disciplines.
 Grants range from a few hundred to several thousand dollars.

-The Student Art Association offers noncredit classes and facilities for many visual arts activities including animation, ceramics, photography, painting, and drawing.
+The Student Art Association offers noncredit classes and facilities for many visual arts activities including animation, ceramics, photography, painting, drawing, printmaking, and machine art.

 List Visual Arts Center.
 Just as MIT pushes the frontiers of scientific and intellectual inquiry, the mission of the List Visual Arts Center is to explore contemporary art in all media.
 Each year, the center presents a challenging exhibition program that looks beyond art's traditional aesthetic functions to examine the cultural, social, political, scientific, or economic contexts that inform the work.
 Exhibitions are presented in three galleries on the first floor of the I. M. Pei-designed Wiesner Building (Building E15) and the Dean's Gallery in the Sloan School (Building E60).
 All are free and open to the public.
 Nationally distributed catalogs, artist talks, gallery tours, and symposia accompany the exhibitions.